choria-io/go-backplane/README.md

 You can use it to provide a secure, scalable and flexibile managment interface right inside your application with no dependencies other than a Choria broker infrastructure.

-At present it is focussed on creating a circuit breakers, health checks and shutdown ations that allow you to affect the status of a large fleet of (micro)services.
+At present it is focussed on creating circuit breakers, health checks and shutdown ations that allow you to affect change of a large fleet of (micro)services rapidly and securely via CLI, Ruby API, Go API or Playbooks.

-Using the Choria discovery abilities you can target subsets of services for circuit breaking.
-In time other management capabilities will be added via other interfaces.
+Using the Choria discovery abilities you can target subsets of services across your entire fleet using metadata of your choice.

 Once embedded you can manage your fleet with commands like this: